 What do you do if your image is too big for your website?

 - Reduce the resolution.
-Photo programs like Pixlr and Canva will automatically reduce your image resolution to a “web-friendly” size (72dpi and 92dpi, respectively).
+Most photo programs will automatically compress your image resolution to a “web-friendly” size (72dpi and 92dpi, respectively).
 You can do this in Photoshop too with the ‘save for web’ option.
 You can also “Save As” in many photo programs and then adjust the quality level from there.

-- Run your image through a free program like TinyPNG or TinyJPG.
+- Compress your image with a free program like TinyPNG or TinyJPG.
 Both will significantly reduce your file size without interfering with the quality.

 4. Make images the same size and style

 In the first one, taken from our make-believe “Make-Believe Coffee” website, the photos are all different dimensions.
 One is oriented vertically, while the others are horizontal.
-This makes the page look a little disorganized.
+This makes the page look disorganized.

-In the next example, I used Pixlr to crop each photo to a more uniform 1000×760 pixels (you can also use Jimdo’s own built-in Adobe Image Editor to crop).
-The top photo of the bright white coffee mug sort of felt out of place, so I replaced it with one that was similar in style and color to my two other photos.
-I also experimented with Pixlr’s effects and put in a subtle overlay over each photo (sort of like an Instagram filter) to give them a more consistent look.
-Once I had them all the same size and style, I uploaded them into a Columns Element on my website.
+In the next example, I cropped each photo to a more uniform 1000×760 pixels.
+The top photo of the bright white coffee mug felt out of place, so I replaced it with one that was similar in style and color to my two other photos.
+I also experimented with the image filters in Jimdo and put in a subtle overlay over each photo (sort of like an Instagram filter) to give them a more consistent look.

 Since the photos are all the same size and oriented the same way, they all fit perfectly in one column, with my paragraphs in another.
 No adjustments or guesswork needed!